Estimote/iOS-Estimote-UWB-SDK/README.md

 **Phone ranging with multiple UWB beacons**

 Your phone is able to discover, connect and range at the same time with multiple UWB beacons that around.
-You can use these measurements to enhance precision and reliabilit of your experience or to create simple triangulation and positioning algorithm.
+You can use these measurements to enhance precision and reliability of your experience or to create simple triangulation and positioning algorithm.

 ![Estimote UWB Beacons](https://s3.amazonaws.com/assets.github.estimote.com/uwb-sdk/phone-ranging-multiple-beacons.gif)